lcef97/AMELIA_datasets/README.md

 #### School buildings
 Database of school infrastructure, as provided by the [Ministry](https://dati.istruzione.it/opendata/opendata/catalogo/elements1/?area=Edilizia%20Scolastica).
+This database regards various material and infrastructural aspects such as the availability of public or private transport or the intended use of physical spaces.
+Observations are detailed at the level of physical school buildings.
-Covers school years 2015/16, 2017/18, 2018/19, 2020/21, 2021/22 and 2022/23.
-In order to keep high data quality standards,
+The temporal dimension covers school years 2015/16, 2017/18, 2018/19, 2020/21, 2021/22 and 2022/23.
-only variables with 1000 or less missing filters have been selected.
+Most variables are Boolean, indicating whether a given feature occurs in a school building or not.
+To keep relatively high data quality standards, the fields with more than 10,000 (2016) or 5,000 (other years) record are filtered out.
 School data are aggregated at the LAU/municipality level.
+Please, refer to the [DB generating file](https://github.com/lcef97/AMELIA_datasets/blob/main/DB%20generator.R), which explains in detail how this and other DBs are defined.

 #### Students counts/classroom size
 Average classroom size, students counts and classrooms counts for municipalities, covering school years from 2016 to 2024